Wallet Design System

 Final Thoughts

 This work is ongoing.
-The Wallet Design System continues to evolve as M3 Expressive matures — and every decision made during migration shapes how Wallet's product teams design and build going forward.
+WDS keeps changing as M3 Expressive matures, and the calls we made during the migration are now baked into how Wallet's product teams design and build.